AdjectiveAdjectives

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For gasgas, put the main stress on the uppercase syllable in GAS-gas.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-gasgas” in a Sentence — 1 Examples
+gasgas” in a Sentence — 1 Example

 Gasgas na ang akong sakyanan sa tuo nga kilid.